pluwum/Bucketlist/README.md

 * Users can create. edit, view and delete bucket list
 * Users can create, edit, view and delete bucket list items.

+### ** Python Version **

+Python 3.6.1

 ## ** Installation **

 #### Step 1
+Install a  virtualenvwrapper
+A Virtual Environment is a tool to keep the dependencies required by different projects in separate places, by creating virtual Python environments for them.
+To install  the virtualenvwrapper follow the link installing [Installing Virtual Environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

+#### Step 2
 Clone Github repository

 ```